Eurasian Wigeon

 Frequently Asked Questions

-If you have a pond or live near a waterway, maintaining a patch of short, tender grass can attract them, as they are natural grazers.
-They are also attracted to floating duck food or cracked corn placed near the water’s edge.
-Providing a quiet, low-disturbance environment is key to making them feel safe enough to visit.
+If you have a pond or live near a waterway, maintaining a patch of short, lush grass can attract them, as they are expert grazers.
+Offering specialized floating duck pellets or cracked corn near the water's edge can also encourage them to visit.

-The easiest way is to look at the male's head: the Eurasian Wigeon has a chestnut head with a creamy-yellow forehead, while the American Wigeon has a greyish head with a broad green stripe behind the eye and a white forehead patch.
-Females are much harder to tell apart, but the Eurasian female typically has a warmer, more rufous-brown tone.
+The easiest way is the male's head color: the Eurasian Wigeon has a chestnut head with a yellow forehead, while the American Wigeon has a speckled grey head with a green eye patch and a white forehead.

 Record Eurasian Wigeon at your habitat